 - Jewelry, especially silver can change color if it gets in contact with the water.
 They are better left in the lockers.

 - Your hair will get coated by the minerals in the water and feel quite weird, dry and stiff after bathing.
 To prevent this you can put a double dose of conditioner into your hair before going in, wrapping it up in a bun and keeping it as much as you can out of the water.
-But if you feel like bringing back the puffy 80’s hair then go for it!

 - Sulfur, found in large quantities in the baths, is considered to have a positive effect on respiratory diseases including asthma.